 In this way, using the phone as a research tool is equally as important as leveraging sales technologies, such as ZoomInfo, to gather information.
 The two should be used in tandem: each information source can be helpful in providing additional context for the other.

 Due to the difficulty of reaching the Decision Maker, every second spent in conversation with a prospect is valuable and can carry a lot of pressure.
 Most sellers can dramatically increase success in this area with a simple change: open the discussion with a statement focused on the prospect, instead of immediately introducing what the seller’s company does.
 This requires doing research on the prospect and their company before reaching out.
 Finally, you need to able to summarize what you know into a short statement that connects to your call.
 (Not what you do, but why your company exists!)

 Unfortunately, there are a lot of variables when it comes to sending prospecting emails.
 The ratio of emails sent to meetings scheduled only provides a snapshot of the degree of success.
 Funnel Clarity’s research reveals that a successful email strategy balances the amount of time spent on each sales email with the degree of email personalization.

 If you are only customizing email templates with the prospect’s name and company (or even similar companies you work with), it’s not enough.
 Prospects get so many emails that your email will only stand out if it contains personal knowledge or a mutual belief.
 This will humanize your outreach against a sea of generic feature-and-benefit messages.

 To a small degree, sales will always incorporate personal interpretations.
 At the end of the day, it’s about making relationships with other humans.
 However, research has proven that certain behaviors yield better results.
 It’s necessary to step out of your comfort zone and leverage best practices in order to improve.

-Register for the live webinar with ZoomInfo:
+Watch the webinar with ZoomInfo: